Frankfurt corridor into the US

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Frankfurt materials tend to omit the first two by habit.
 The work is to translate the German technical identity into US-legible commercial proof without hollowing out what carries at home.

-The American procurement reader is not asking for fewer specifications.
+The American procurement buyer is not asking for fewer specifications.
 They are asking for the category, the outcome, and the US peer set.
 Frankfurt firms omit those three by habit.
 House view on Frankfurt to US entry

 Verticals carried through the corridor.